Hyndburn Borough Council elections

 Hyndburn Borough Council elections are generally held three years out of every four, with a third of the council elected each time.
 Hyndburn Borough Council is the local authority for the non-metropolitan district of Hyndburn in Lancashire, England.
 Since the last boundary changes in 2002, 35 councillors have been elected from 16 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The role of mayor is largely ceremonial in Hyndburn, with political leadership instead provided by the leader of the council.
-The leaders since 1974 have been:

-Mayors

-The mayors since 1974 have been:

 Council elections

 Elections are usually by thirds, in three of every four years.